gradha/gradha.github.io/src/articles/22-the-day-go-reinvented-macros.rst

 <http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Build-Variants>`_.

-The Gradle version was better integrated with the build system, but effectively I reached the same conclusion: for a certain task, a macro was the best solution.
+The Gradle version was better integrated with the build system, but effectively I had reached before the same conclusion: for a certain task, a macro was the best solution.
 And if it wasn't, Google engineers wouldn't have pushed this feature either.
-One thing to note is that they didn't implement it as crude text replacement, but more like a `procedural macro
+One thing to note is that they didn't implement it as crude text replacement, looks more like `procedural macros
 <https://en.wikipedia.org/wiki/Macro_(computer_science)#Procedural_macros>`_,
 since you use Gradle (a mini language) to define these things, and it can be analyzed statically (I believe, or maybe it does that at runtime, which would